Advantage Student Loan Refinance Review

 To qualify for refinancing with Advantage, all borrowers must meet the criteria below.

-• Citizenship Requirement: U.S. citizenship or permanent residency.
+• Citizenship Requirement: U.S. citizenship or permanent residence.

-• Credit Score Requirement: undisclosed.
+• Credit Score Requirement: none specified.

 • Graduation Requirement: none specified.